Vaxuuu/Indigo-Theme/README.md

 # Indigo
 A dark purple theme that you can customize!
-Not compatible with compact mode and light mode.
+Not compatible with light mode.

 # How to edit